-The Request for Proposal (RFP) process – or how organizations source, evaluate, and acquire goods and services – used to be a pretty archaic ordeal.
+In order to master the Request for Proposal (RFP) process, you need the perfect RFP writer.
+To clarify, the RFP process refers to how organizations source, evaluate, and respond to requests for proposals to provide goods and services.
+The process used to be a pretty archaic ordeal.
 Think binders slowly making their way through the mail, typewriters bleeding ink, and warehouses full of questionnaires piled as high as the eye can see.

 Now, thanks to digital trends and exploding opportunities for public, private, and nonprofit organizations alike, the RFP process is more streamlined and increasingly lucrative.
 That said, added value usually invites added competition, which is why it’s more important than ever for issuers and vendors to ensure they are communicating clearly.